-'Owner occupier' includes households that own their home outright and those that have a mortgage.
+'Owner-occupier' includes households owning their home outright and those with a mortgage.
 Home ownership remains the predominant form of housing tenure across England.
 Outright owners are generally concentrated among the older age bands (aged 65 and over), whilst those buying with a mortgage are typically in the middle age bands (aged 35-54).